rioki/www.rioki.org/content/posts/2014-12-02-overhaul-of-page-generation.md

 When migrating from [jekyl to gulp.js][1] I was basically following jekyls lead, purely to ease the migration pains.

-Some point later [Daniel Naab][2] adapted my aproach.
+Some point later [Daniel Naab][2] adapted my approach.
 Although he build ontop of my ideas, [he played the ball out of the park][3].
 What really stuck me as ingenious is the integration of [prose.io][4].
 The combination of [travis-ci][5] and prose.io, means that novice users can author the website without knowing what git and a text editor is.
 The result is something close to a high end CMS with static generated HTML pages.

 <!--more-->

 So I took some inspiration back from Daniel Naab.
-So here is a rundown from my enhanced glup.js powered website, this thime with wercker and prose.io support.
+So here is a rundown from my enhanced glup.js powered website, this time with wercker and prose.io support.

 The basic layout of the website is as follows: